ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Discussion

 We observe from Table~\ref{tab:results}, as well as the figures, that the proposed unsupervised learning using the ENSURE loss function offers PSNR and SSIM values that are comparable to those of E-to-E-Sup.
 The experiments in Section \ref{impact} show that the ensemble of measurement operators and the weighted loss function enabled the ENSURE loss to closely approximate the true MSE when fully sampled and noise-free images are not available.

 We note that the performance of the L-by-L-Sup approach, which has threefold more parameters, is only marginally worse than the E-to-E-Sup approach in all the settings.
 We note that the LDAMP-SURE approach, which relies on layer-by-layer training, is worse than ENSURE.
 This deterioration in performance may be attributed to the non-Gaussianity of the alias artifacts at each iteration, which is the key assumption used in LDAMP-SURE.
-We observe that the K-MSE scheme offers low performance, especially at high noise and highly accelerated settings.
+We observe that the K-MSE scheme offers low performance, especially at high-noise and highly accelerated settings.
 This is caused by the over-fitting of the network to the noise within the measurements.
-The partitioning strategy used in SSDU is observed to offer improved performance over K-MSE, especially in the high noise setting.
-Similarly, the performance improvement of ENSURE over GSURE is more significant in the high noise and highly accelerated setting.
+The partitioning strategy used in SSDU is observed to offer improved performance over K-MSE, especially in the high-noise setting.
+Similarly, the performance improvement of ENSURE over GSURE is more significant in the high-noise and highly accelerated setting.
+We trained the networks for each setting independently.
+The experiments with additional synthetic noise involved both training and testing the networks at the high noise setting.
+We note that all model-based algorithms (e.g. SENSE that combines information from multiple channels and compressed sensing) simultaneously perform reconstruction and denoising; the reconstructed signal is not data-consistent in any of these cases.

 The ENSURE and GSURE techniques depend on the estimation of noise variance in the measured data.
-In this work, we found it experimentally using trial and error.
-We estimated the noise variance for LDAMP-SURE implementation as suggested in~\cite{koreanReconCVPR2019}.
-However, it is possible to estimate the noise variance from noisy data itself.
-LDAMP-SURE~\cite{koreanReconCVPR2019,ldampSURE} unrolls the approximate message passing (AMP)~\cite{amp} algorithm, which estimates noise in the intermediate reconstruction.
-Another possibility could be to use a variance estimation strategy such as~\cite{donoho1994,hashemi2009}.
-Zhussip~\cite{koreanReconCVPR2019} suggests another heuristic to estimate noise standard deviation that utilizes only the real part of complex data.
+In the experiments in Table \ref{fastMRIval}, we estimate the noise variance from one fully sampled complex coil combined image.
+Since the image is complex, the noise will still be Gaussian distributed.
+We threshold the reconstructed image to identify the image support.
+The variance of the image in the background region is used as the noise variance.
+We estimate the noise variance for LDAMP-SURE \cite{koreanReconCVPR2019,ldampSURE} as suggested in~\cite{koreanReconCVPR2019}.

-In this work, we used the network architecture shown in Fig.~\ref{fig:network}.
-However, we note that any direct-inversion or model-based network architecture can use the proposed ENSURE loss function.
+We used the network architecture in Fig.~\ref{fig:network} for the comparisons of loss functions.
+However, any direct-inversion or model-based network architecture can use the proposed ENSURE loss function.
 Unlike LDAMP-SURE, our proposed method does not depend on the unrolling of any specific algorithm.
-The use of more sophisticated network architecture, together with larger datasets, may offer further improved performance.